samwilson/embed-piwigo/README.md

 = Does this modify the database? =

-A single option is added, called `piwigo-embeds-urls`.
+A single option is added, called `embed-piwigo-urls`.

 == Screenshots ==